Eco-DiscordLink/EcoDiscordPlugin/README.md

 ### Config file
 [configuration guide](ConfigurationNoGUI.md) for servers hosted by third parties, where you lack access to the server GUI.

+## Discord
+Do you have suggestions, questions or maybe a problem you need help with?
+Join the Eco Community Discord server here! https://discord.gg/pCkWfzQ DiscordLink has its own corner where you can talk to other users and the developers!

 ## I want to contribute!

 Pull requests are very welcome!